dakilaledesma/intro-ml/cnn-tutorial.md

 ![batchnorm](https://i.imgur.com/5FAPSgF.png)
 <sub> taken w/o permission from: https://www.youtube.com/watch?v=nUUqwaxLnWs </sub>

-To put it very simply, this shift in color causes what is known as covariate shift.
+To put it simply, this shift in color/data values causes a shift in the input distribution.
+If you trained your model on black cats but your input distribution changes (such as multi-colored cats), you may have to retrain your model.

+Essentially, what batch normalization does is allows what data is propagating through the neural network to have the same mean and variance for each other, minimizing the range of shift that is found within the data.

 If you'd like more information on this, here's a link to a video of Andrew Ng's.
 Some of you may be familiar with him, he is an associate professor at Stanford who teaches a majority of the machine learning classes there: